Übersetzung durch Neil Mussett

 Arrangement for the transitional period, qualification for the office of public notary

-(3) If an official of the judicial service in accordance with subs.
-2 performs tasks in accordance with section 3 No. 2 (b), (c) or (i), neither section 15 subs.
-1 Nos.
-1 to 3, nor section 16, shall apply.
-The following shall remain reserved to the judge:
+(3) If an official of the judicial service in accordance with subsection (2) performs tasks in accordance with section 3 no. 2 (b), (c) or (i), neither section 15 (1) nos.
+1 to 3, nor section 16, applies.
+The following remain reserved to the judge:

-1. ordering of presentation before the judge in accordance with section 278 subs.
-5 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction,
+1. ordering presentation before the judge in accordance with section 278 (5) of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction,

-2. ordering, expansion or lifting of a reservation of consent, and
+2. ordering, expanding or lifting a reservation of consent, and

-3. the issuance of a measure related to an examination of the state of health, to medical treatment or to a medical intervention in accordance with section 1867, also in conjunction with section 1888 subs.
-1 of the Civil Code.
+3. the issuance of a measure related to an examination of the state of health, to medical treatment, or to a medical intervention in accordance with section 1867, also in conjunction with section 1888 (1) of the Civil Code.

 Section 33a